vatsal70/assignment-sixtyfourdi/README.md

 ![Screenshot (49)](https://user-images.githubusercontent.com/68066033/127903352-a50ca19d-7f86-43a1-9a93-677df2936d15.png)

 #
-### 2. The table is presented as above.
+### 2. The table is presented as below.
 It has scroll bar at y-axis.
 ![Screenshot (50)](https://user-images.githubusercontent.com/68066033/127903359-92a43592-2408-4d30-be80-a4788ad27b50.png)

 #